close global

 So far the signs are good that the 46-year-old from Sussex, England will be able to help return the once mighty team to former glories.

-His calm demeanour and leadership skills have helped Williams to fifth in the Constructors' standings heading into the final races of 2025.
-Absolutely heading in the right direction after a ninth-place finish in 2024.
+His calm demeanour and leadership skills helped Williams to fifth in the Constructors' standings in 2025 - absolutely heading in the right direction after a ninth-place finish in 2024.